 7. AI-Enabled Social Engineering Represents a Qualitative Escalation in Credential Theft Tradecraft

 Mandiant documents social engineering that exploited live trust channels and induced command execution under collaboration pretexts [7].
+Not phishing emails.
+Not fake login pages.
+Live, interactive deception deployed against someone who knows what supply chain attacks look like.
 The maintainer response adds practitioner-level evidence that such deception patterns can defeat experienced technical users under realistic pressure [5].
+If experienced developers are vulnerable, awareness training alone will not solve this.

 8. Velocity of Detection and Removal Does Not Bound the Downstream Impact